 Mouse: in Vivo and Mammalian

-Before translating our studies to clinics, it is critical to test our findings (e.g. a drug) in a mammalian model in vivo to fully assess their effects in live mammals.
-Thus, we use mouse models as the last step to verify our findings from Drosophila, cell lines, and iPSC-derived neurons.
+Before translating our studies to clinics, it is critical to test the findings (e.g. a drug) in an in vivo mammalian model to fully assess their effects in live mammals.
+Thus, we use mouse models to verify our findings in Drosophila, cell line, and iPSC-derived neuron studies.

 Mouse experiments are labor-intensive and time-consuming.
 Also, mice are NOT human.

 Currently, the Zhang lab only does limited mouse experiments.
 For most of our mouse work, we collaborate with Dr. Leonard Petrucelli who generated several c9ALS/FTD mouse models.

 Chew J, Gendron TF, Prudencio M, Sasaguri H, Zhang YJ, Castanedes-Casey M, Lee CW, Jansen-West K, Kurti A, Murray ME, Bieniek KF, Bauer PO, Whitelaw EC, Rousseau L, Stankowski JN, Stetler C, Daughrity LM, Perkerson EA, Desaro P, Johnston A, Overstreet K, Edbauer D, Rademakers R, Boylan KB, Dickson DW, Fryer JD, Petrucelli L. Neurodegeneration.
 C9ORF72 repeat expansions in mice cause TDP-43 pathology, neuronal loss, and behavioral deficits.
 (2015) Science.
 2015 Jun 5;348(6239):1151-4.
 [Abstract]